cjs/dotfiles/README.md

     {///////\\\\\\\<#>}=============================================

+This is shamelessly stolen from [pengwynn's dotfiles]( https://github.com/pengwynn/dotfiles), which is turn was cloned from [Holman's][holman/dotfiles] repository.

+The below is pengwynn's.

 [Yonk][] and I scour the galaxy looking for nanosecond timesavers for all our favorite tools.
 If you've got a tip [let us know][octodots].